Norway: Bow and arrow attack leaves several dead | DW | 13.10.2021

 The motive behind the attack is still unclear.
 Information about the man's identity has not yet been released by authorities.

-Police said it's too early to declare whether the attack is an act of terrorism.
+Police said it's too early to declare whether the attack is an act of terrorism pending an investigation.

+A police spokesperson also refused to comment on the number of casualties in the attack.

 Parts of Kongsberg were reportedly evacuated following the attack, according to Norwegian media.